eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/historic_series.rst

 ----------
 The time that represents the minimum limit for the data points that will be displayed.
 That is, every data that refers to a time before this value will not be displayed.
-*Default initial timestamp* means the time when the monitor has been initialized.
+*Default initial timestamp* refers to the time when the monitor was initialized.

 .. _end_time_parameter: